Do Catfish Dig Holes?

 Many noodles have great luck getting their arms into these cave-like holes and getting a handful of catfish guts by shoving the arms into the mouth of the catfish.

-Is it Dangerous to Noddle in Catfish Holes?
+Is it Dangerous to Noodle in Catfish Holes?

-It can be.
-For several reasons.
+It can be dangerous to noodle in catfish holes for several reasons.
 The first reason being that catfish don’t necessarily have razor sharp teeth, but they can break your skin when they clamp down.

 Noodle sleeves are now on the market that can help battle this.
 In addition, if the water is deeper, it’s tough to know or see the size of the catfish before beginning the process.